val-pin/adam-p-markdown/Markdown-Cheatsheet.md

-This is intended as a very quick reference and showcase.
+This is intended as a quick reference and showcase.
 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).

 This cheatsheet is specifically *Markdown Here's* version of Github-flavored Markdown.
 This differs slightly in styling and syntax from what Github uses, so what you see below might vary a little from what you get in a *Markdown Here* email, but it should be pretty close.